 Doing your hair at home doesn’t have to be scary!
 I know it can feel really intimidating at first, believe me, I’ve been there.
 Knowing the basics of hair color makes the process a lot easier.
-This post goes into detail about every single thing you need to know before coloring your hair at-home.

 I also wanted to share this post because I know there are a lot of international gals who read this blog and the products available in each country vary so much, so understanding the basics of hair color will make it much easier to find the right shades in the brands available to you.

 Hair is made up of a protein called keratin.

 Hair has three layers.
 The cuticle on the outside of the hair, the cortex in the center (which is the thickest part and where most of the melanin, aka:pigment, is contained), and the innermost layer is the medulla.

 When hair is damaged (generally after coloring or a lot of heat styling), this means that the outer layer of keratin on your hair has been compromised and your hair needs protein.
 When your hair needs protein, it will feel kind of like cotton candy, gummy and brittle.

 If your hair feels brittle, but also feels heavy and lifeless, your hair has too much protein.